A great introduction to neo-tropical birding ...

 Today you will wind your way out of the Northern Range to the east coast and the Nariva Swamp.
 This is the largest freshwater herbaceous swamp in Trinidad, which also has a mangrove area.
 On the way you will visit an agricultural research station where a host of lowland species such as Savannah Hawk, Red-breasted Blackbird, Southern Lapwing, White-headed Marsh Tyrant, Yellow-headed Caracara and Green-rumped Parrotlet.
 Arriving at the coastal area you will have the opportunity to look for Pearl Kite, Pinnated Bittern, Azure Gallinule, Wattled Jacana, Limpkin and White-tailed Goldenthroat.
 You will stay here until dusk, when hopefully you will see flocks of Red-bellied Macaws coming in to roost.

 This morning you will visit Dunston Cave, home of the most accessible colony of Oilbirds in the world.
 Oilbirds are unique as they are the only nocturnal fruit eating birds.
 There will then be free time to explore the trails, take a dip in the natural bathing pool or just relax on the verandah.
-In the evening you will go Nightbirding when you visit the Agriculture Station, looking for nightjars and the remarkable Common Potoo.
+In the evening you will have an opportunity to do some night birding after dinner, perhaps looking for nightjars and the remarkable Common Potoo.

 You will make an early departure for this day’s journey to the lowland Aripo Savannah and Arena Forest which could provide yet another new batch of species.
 The Savannah is the only remaining grassland in Trinidad and is home to many unusual species such as Plumbeous and grey-headed Kite, Sulphury Flycatcher, Shiny and Giant Cowbird, Yellow-headed Cacique, Blue-black Grassquit and Orange-winged Parrot.
 Our forest sojourn will take you into what remains of lowland forest where you should see Lineated Woodpecker and Squirrel Cuckoo.